-- Press MENU/EXIT and then press ◀ /▶ until the SYSTEM SETUP: Advanced menu is highlighted. - Press ▼ to highlight Audio Settings and press ENTER.
+- 1. Press Menu/Exit and then press ◄ / ► until the SYSTEM SETUP: Advanced menu is highlighted. - 2.
+Press ▼ to highlight Audio Settings and press Mode/Enter.
 The Audio Settings page displays. - 3.
-Highlight Mute and press ◄ /▶ to select On. - 4.
-To restore the sound, repeat steps 1-3 and press ◀ /▶ to select Off.
+Highlight Mute and press ◄ / ► to select On.

 Adjusting the sound level